UCSB-MEDS/customizing-websites-css/README.md

 **Date:** August 31, 2021
 **Length:** 1 hour

-A brief introduction to using CSS to customize `{distill}` websites.
-This mini-workshop was given to the first MEDS cohort during week 5 of summer session.
+A brief introduction to using CSS to customize {distill} websites.
+Topics include (a) an intro to HTML & CSS, (b) changing default element styling (fonts, colors, sizes), (c) creating custom CSS rules, (d) finding inspiration from other distill websites & adapting their open source code, (d) adding a CV to your personal site.

 Presentation slides are available [here](https://ucsb-meds.github.io/customizing-websites-css/#1).